ckmah/bento-tools/docs/source/api.md

 Compute spatial summary statistics describing groups of molecules e.g. distance to the cell membrane, relative symmetry, dispersion, etc.

-A list of available cell features and their names is stored in the dict `bento.tl.point_features`.
+A list of available cell features and their names is stored in the dict :func:`bt.tl.point_features`.

 ```{eval-rst}
 .. module:: bento.tl